loiseaujc/QuadProg/README.md

 using an [active set method](https://en.wikipedia.org/wiki/Active-set_method).
 It is most efficient for small to moderate sized QP described using dense matrices.

 **Updates to the original code include:**
- - Sources have been translated for F77 fixed-form to f90 free-form.
+ - Sources have been translated from F77 fixed-form to f90 free-form.
  - All obsolescent features (`goto`, etc) have been removed.
 It is now 100% standard compliant (Fortran 2018).
  - It makes use of derived-type and easy to use interfaces.
 The `qp_problem` class is used to defined the quadratic program and `solve` to compute its solution.
  - Calls to `blas` functions and subroutines now replace some hand-crafted implementations for improved performances.